-Notice is hereby given that the annual general meeting (the "Meeting") of shareholders of Orca Energy Group Inc. (the "Company") will be held at the Edward VIII room in St James Court London, A Taj Hotel, 54 Buckingham Gate, London, England SW1E 6AF on the 5th day of June, 2024 at 10.00 a.m.
+Notice is hereby given that the annual general meeting (the "Meeting") of shareholders of Orca Energy Group Inc. (the "Company") will be held at The Rubens at the Palace, 39 Buckingham Palace Road, London, England SW1W 0PS on the 17th day of June, 2025 at 10.00 a.m.
 (London time) or any adjournment(s) thereof for the following purposes:

-- 1. to receive the audited consolidated financial statements of the Company for the year ended December 31, 2023 together with the report of the auditors thereon; - 2. to fix the number of directors to be elected at the Meeting at five (5); - 3. to elect directors: - 4. to appoint auditors of the Company and authorize the directors to fix their remuneration as such; and - 5. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the audited consolidated financial statements of the Company for the year ended December 31, 2024 together with the report of the auditors thereon; - 2. to fix the number of directors to be elected at the Meeting at five (5); - 3. to elect directors; - 4. to appoint auditors of the Company and authorize the directors to fix their remuneration as such; and - 5. to transact such other business as may properly come before the Meeting or any adjournment thereof.